 Total Credits: 8 including 8 Accounting (Governmental) - Technical

-Stay up-to-date on rapidly changing developments by participating in the 2019 Governmental Accounting and Auditing Update!
+Stay up-to-date on rapidly changing developments by participating in the 2020 Governmental Accounting and Auditing Update!
 Take advantage of this opportunity to find out about breaking government issues.
-This is your opportunity to hear about the latest challenges facing governments and practitioners who work with them and audit them, presented by leading experts on governmental accounting and auditing, both those who work in the trenches and those from the regulatory world.
+This is your opportunity to hear about the latest challenges facing state and local governments and practitioners who work with them and audit them, presented by leading experts on governmental accounting and auditing, both those who work in the trenches and those from the regulatory world.

 With all of the fiscal, regulatory, and new standards challenges facing governments and their auditors, it is important to keep current on critical issues and developments.
-From a governmental accounting, auditing, and compliance perspective, 2019 will be a critical year for implementing new standards and requirements!
-Plus, it is imperative that you start planning for the significant changes coming in 2020 and beyond!
-Exciting new topics this year include focused discussions on addressing key challenges in implementing GASB’s new lease standard and the GAO’s 2018 Yellow Book!
+In 2020, governments and their auditors are operating in a rapidly changing environment as they face the many challenges associated with the COVID-19 pandemic.
+From a governmental accounting, auditing, and compliance perspective, 2020 will be a critical year for addressing the complex pandemic-related challenges as well as focusing on implementing new standards and requirements!
+Plus, it is imperative that you start planning for the significant changes coming in 2021 and beyond!
+Hear our important new hot topic for 2020 on addressing key challenges (including accounting, control, operations, auditing, federal funding, compliance, reporting) related to the COVID-19 pandemic!
+Other exciting new topics this year include focused discussions on implementing GASB’s fiduciary activities and lease standards and GAO’s 2018 Yellow Book!

-GASB has issued an unprecedented number of standards in the last several years—issuing 19 statements in 2015–2018 and one, so far, in 2020.
-Now is the time to find out about the details on how these and other recently effective standards will affect governmental accounting and reporting.
+GASB has issued an unprecedented number of standards in the last several years—issuing 20 statements in 2015–2019 and 6 statements, so far, in 2020.
+Among the new standards, GASB Statement No. 95 provides temporary relief from certain newer accounting and financial reporting requirements to governments due to the COVID-19 pandemic by postponing the effective dates of certain GASB standards.
+GASB has also provided guidance and tools addressing pandemic-related accounting issues.
+Now is the time to find out about the details on how these and other recently effective guidance will affect governmental accounting and reporting.
 The ACPEN panel of experts can fill you in on all the latest details you need to know about critical new requirements, implementation issues, and developments.

-New hot topic for 2019 on preparing to implement GASB’s new lease standard!
-GASB’s new lease standard significantly changes the existing lease guidance for governments.
-It is imperative that government finance officials and their auditors understand how GASB Statement No. 87 will affect accounting for leases and the effect on governmental reporting.
+2020 is also the time to focus on preparing to implement GASB’s new lease standards!
+GASB’s new lease standards significantly change the existing lease guidance for governments.
+It is imperative that government finance officials and their auditors understand how GASB Statement No. 87 and related implementation guide questions and answers will affect accounting for leases and the effect on governmental reporting.
 Now is the time to find out about implementation challenges and to start planning a strategy on how to conquer those critical implementation issues!